denisrosset/spire-cyclo/README.md

 License: GAP 3 is under a license similar in spirit to GPL.
 GAP 4 is under GPL version 2 or later.

-This code should morally be under the GPL version 2 or later.
+This code is published under the GPL version 2 or later.